Designs invited for the Distinguished Teacher medal, 2022–23

 - The fabrication of the medal will be based on 3D printing.
 Therefore a 3D file will be required.
 You may use any software available in the Pratt labs provided the file can be saved as an STL or OBJ format.

 - Provide a way to secure a 1-inch wide ribbon so that the medal may be hung from the recipient’s neck.
+A simple clasp for the ribbon should be considered by the designer and presented as part of the final design submission.

 - All surfaces of the medal may be used: front, back and edges.